mssch/kismatic/docs/INSTALL.md

-Apprenda Kubernetes Distribution Platform
+# Kismatic Install

-Matthew M. Miller, Alex Brand, Dimitri Koshkin, Joseph Jacks
+Matthew M. Miller Alex Brand, Dimitri Koshkin, Joseph Jacks

-**What the Kismatic installer will do:**
+## What the Kismatic installer will do:

 * Use key-based SSH to manage machines in a Kubernetes cluster